 “Workplace allies” are people who are willing to personally align themselves with colleagues to make sure they’re heard and included.

 When most employees are confronted with the problems of discrimination, harassment, and other bad behavior at work, they assume that their job is limited to their own behavior.
-Allies take it a step further and see it as their responsibility to keep these behaviors from happening to anyone.
+A workplace ally takes it a step further and sees it as their responsibility to keep these behaviors from happening to anyone.

 However, true allies don’t just rush in to be the hero in individual cases.
 Intead, they work for systemic change.

 Karen Catlin of San Mateo, CA is the author of “Better Allies: Everyday Actions to Create Inclusive, Engaging Workplaces.”

 Quoted in SHRM, she identifies the difference between an “ally” and what she calls a “knight” — someone who “rushes in to ‘save’ a woman—or anyone in an underrepresented group—as if that person is weak or helpless.”